helloiamapril/Yujia-Chang.github.io/content/authors/admin/_index.md

 ## About Me

-I am a Ph.D. researcher in Decision Analytics and Risks with expertise in probabilistic modeling, machine learning, and prediction optimization.
+I am a Ph.D. researcher in Decision Analytics and Risks with expertise in probabilistic modelling, machine learning, and prediction optimization.
 My work spans central banking, green finance, and expert judgment under uncertainty, with published research in high-impact journals.
 Skilled in Python, MATLAB, and R, I apply advanced analytics to real-world problems and have contributed to interdisciplinary research and professional